hashgraph/hedera-improvement-proposal/HIP/hip-0000-add-software-version-to-event.md

 ## How to Teach This

-No additional teaching would be required.
 Javadoc will be provided on the new interface method.
-The primary impacted developers are the Hedera app developers.
+The impacted developers are the Hedera app developers that use the platform's Event interface and anyone that consumes the serialized event data without using the platform software.

 ## Reference Implementation